shivamx18/OnlineVotingWebsite/README.md

 Tables Overview

-1. Admin Table
+1.Admin Table
-The admin table stores the details of the administrators who are responsible for managing the voting system, including authentication.
+-The admin table stores the details of the administrators who are responsible for managing the voting system, including authentication.

-Fields:
+-Fields:
-admin_id (INT, Primary Key) – Unique identifier for each admin. username (VARCHAR) – Username of the admin. password (VARCHAR) – Hashed password of the admin. first_name (VARCHAR) – First name of the candidate. last_name (VARCHAR) - Last name of the candidate.
+ -admin_id (INT, Primary Key) – Unique identifier for each admin.
+ -username (VARCHAR) – Username of the admin.
+ -password (VARCHAR) – Hashed password of the admin.
+ -first_name (VARCHAR) – First name of the candidate.
+ -last_name (VARCHAR) - Last name of the candidate.
-Email (VARCHAR) – Email address of the admin.
+ -Email (VARCHAR) – Email address of the admin.
-Created_at (TIMESTAMP) – Timestamp of when the vote was cast.
+ -Created_at (TIMESTAMP) – Timestamp of when the vote was cast.

-2. Candidate Table
+2.Candidate Table
-The candidate table stores information about the candidates who are standing for election.
+-The candidate table stores information about the candidates who are standing for election.

-Fields:
+-Fields:
-candidate_id (INT, Primary Key) – Unique identifier for each candidate. first_name (VARCHAR) – First name of the candidate. last_name (VARCHAR) - Last name of the candidate.
+ -candidate_id (INT, Primary Key) – Unique identifier for each candidate.
+ -first_name (VARCHAR) – First name of the candidate.
+ -last_name (VARCHAR) - Last name of the candidate.
-Email (VARCHAR) – Email address of the admin.
+ -Email (VARCHAR) – Email address of the admin.
-Created_at (TIMESTAMP) – Timestamp of when the vote was cast.
+ -Created_at (TIMESTAMP) – Timestamp of when the vote was cast.

 3.Voter Table
-The voter table stores the details of the voters who are eligible to vote in the election.
+-The voter table stores the details of the voters who are eligible to vote in the election.

-Fields:
+-Fields:
-voter_id (INT, Primary Key) – Unique identifier for each voter. username (VARCHAR) – Username of the admin. password (VARCHAR) – Hashed password of the admin. first_name (VARCHAR) – First name of the candidate. last_name (VARCHAR) - Last name of the candidate.
+ -voter_id (INT, Primary Key) – Unique identifier for each voter.
+ -username (VARCHAR) – Username of the admin.
+ -password (VARCHAR) – Hashed password of the admin.
+ -first_name (VARCHAR) – First name of the candidate.
+ -last_name (VARCHAR) - Last name of the candidate.
-Email (VARCHAR) – Email address of the admin.
+ -Email (VARCHAR) – Email address of the admin.
-Created_at (TIMESTAMP) – Timestamp of when the vote was cast.
+ -Created_at (TIMESTAMP) – Timestamp of when the vote was cast.

 4.Vote Table